Duolingo: Everything You Need to Know

 Duolingo is a platform for learning foreign languages.
 Duolingo offers about a hundred language courses in about thirty different languages.

 Duolingo offers its services on a website and an application.
-They have about 300 million registered users (that is a lot, though) as of September 2020.
+They have about 300 million registered users (a lot, though) as of September 2020.

 They even teach Klingon ( for their Star Trek fans ) and High Valyrian (Hi, Game of Thrones fans!).